-1. Member States shall ensure that national courts are empowered, upon request of an injured person who is claiming compensation in proceedings before a national court for damage caused by a defective product ('the claimant') and who has presented facts and evidence sufficient to support the plausibility of the claim for compensation, to order the defendant the defendant is required to disclose relevant evidence that is at its disposal, subject to the conditions set out in this Article.
+1. Member States shall ensure that, at the request of a person who is claiming compensation in proceedings before a national court for damage caused by a defective product (the 'claimant') and who has presented facts and evidence sufficient to support the plausibility of the claim for compensation, the defendant is required to disclose relevant evidence that is at the defendant's disposal, subject to the conditions set out in this Article.